awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/_index.md

 ## Prerequisites

 The lab is designed to run in your account.
 You can pick a region in which you run the lab.
 If you have existing AWS Cost & Usage Report (CUR) data in a bucket, you should run the lab in the region of this bucket.
-Pick a region in where Amazon Athena is available.
+[Pick a region where Amazon Athena is available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 {{% notice note %}}
 **NOTE:** You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).